 Do have a plan.
-Develop it early with your trainee.
-Base it on 'SMART' learning goals from Workshop 3 of the Supervisor Professional Development Program.
-The plan can always be adapted as your trainee goes along.
-The process of developing a plan will help your trainee to work out what needs to be learnt and a timeline for this learning.
-Making the plan also alerts you to the resources needed to help your trainee to learn these things.
-You may need to sort out some resources, e.g. by sharing with other supervisors.
-No supervisor can do it all on their own.
-Networks of supervisors enhance access to resources.
-Study groups of trainees facilitate learning.
+Develop it early with your supervisor.
+Base your study plan on the AFOEM curriculum, ensuring that it captures all areas of the curriculum and targets gaps in your knowledge.
+The goals that you set in your plan should be specific, measurable, attainable, realistic and time limited (s.m.a.r.t).
+The plan can always be adapted as you go along.
+The process of developing a plan will help you to work out what needs to be learnt and a timeline for this learning.
+Making the plan also alerts you to the resources needed to help you to learn these things.
+You may need to talk with your supervisor about sorting out some resources, e.g. through sharing with other supervisors.
+No supervisor has to hand enough resources do it all on their own.
+Networks of registrars and supervisors enhance access to resources.
+Study groups of registrars facilitate learning.

-Use the three appendices to this document to guide the breadth of knowledge required and foster your trainee's path toward thinking like an expert.
+Use the three appendices to this document to guide the breadth of knowledge you require and to build a way for you to think like an expert.